-The recent tragedy of Robin Williams's suicide—and the ensuing media storm—raised awareness of suicide as a mental health issue, but also generated a lot of misinformation.
+The recent tragedies of Kate Spade's and Anthony Bourdain's suicides—and the ensuing media storm—raised awareness of suicide as a mental health issue, but also generated a lot of misinformation.
 This week, the Savvy Psychologist cleans up after the headlines.

 Myth #4: Individuals Who Commit Suicide Must Have Wanted to Die

 Fact: Individuals who commit suicide wanted to end their pain, which is not the same thing as wanting to die.
 Anecdotal interviews with surviving jumpers from the Golden Gate Bridge find that many changed their minds in midair.
 The most-quoted is a survivor named Ken Baldwin, who recalls that, at the moment he jumped from the bridge in 1985, he "instantly realized that everything in my life that I’d thought was unfixable was totally fixable—except for having just jumped.”

 Again, if you’re someone who’s been left behind, framing it this way—wanting to end their pain—may not make things better, but may make their actions more understandable.

 Myth #5: If You Try to Protect Someone by Taking Away His Method, He’ll Just Find Another Way to Kill Himself

 Fact: Prevention works.
 Speaking of the Golden Gate Bridge, the iconic orange span is the #1 suicide location in the Western hemisphere.
 In 2017, 39 people jumped from the bridge.
 However, plans have been approved for a $200 million suicide barrier, due for completion in 2021.